lwf/bosun-monitor.github.io/configuration.md

 #### nv(number, scalar)

 Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

-#### dropna(series)

-Remove any NaN or Inf values from a series.
-Will error if this operation results in an empty series.

 ## Operators